-Autonomous vehicles are slowly gaining market share.
-While in 2019, there were some 31 million with at least some level of automation in operation worldwide, their number is expected to surpass 54 million in 2024.
+Autonomous vehicles, seen by many as the future of personal and public means of transport, are slowly gaining market share.
+In 2019, there were some 31 million cars with at least some level of automation in operation worldwide.
+In is expected that their number will surpass 54 million in 2024.
 Correspondingly, the global autonomous car market is projected to grow as well.
-Although the market shrank by around three percent in 2020 due to the economic slowdown caused by the Covid-19 pandemic, it is forecast that between 2020 and 2023, the market will grow by almost 60 percent.
+While in 2021, the market was valued at over 24 billion U.S. dollars, it is projected to reach the size of nearly 62 billion U.S. dollars in 2026.

 Varying levels of autonomy

 The terminology surrounding autonomous vehicles is fragmented and inconsistent.
-The terms ‘autonomous’, ‘automated’, and ‘self-driving’ may be used interchangeably or used to describe various degrees of automation of a vehicle.
+The terms ‘autonomous’, ‘automated’, and ‘self-driving’ may be used interchangeably or to describe various degrees of vehicle automation.
 To standardize the language, SAE International published a six-level classification system based on the degree of driver intervention in 2014.
-Level 0 is used for vehicles with a minimal level of automation that assists the driver in certain situations, while Level 5 stands for vehicles that are fully autonomous and can function without a human driver.
+Level 0 is used for vehicles with minimal automation that assists the driver in certain situations.
+At the same time, Level 5 stands for fully autonomous vehicles that can function without a human driver.

-The field attracts established automotive manufacturers, tech companies, and specialized start-ups alike.
-Companies such as General Motors, Toyota, Nissan, Volkswagen, Ford, and Tesla have all entered the market.
+The field attracts established automotive manufacturers, tech companies, and specialized start-ups.
+Companies such as General Motors, Toyota, Nissan, Volkswagen, Ford, and Tesla have entered the market.
 Due to the complexity of developing autonomous vehicles, companies tend to set up joint ventures or acquire smaller companies to gain access to technological know-how and talent.
-The world of autonomous vehicles is, thus, becoming increasingly smaller.
-In 2016, for example, General Motors acquired a start-up Cruise and in 2021, Toyota announced the purchase of Lyft’s autonomous car division.
+The world of autonomous cars is, thus, becoming increasingly smaller.
+In 2016, for example, General Motors acquired the start-up Cruise, and in 2021, Toyota announced the purchase of Lyft’s autonomous car division.
 Argo AI, another start-up in the industry, has received substantial financial backing from Ford and Volkswagen.